 Berat is dominated by its impressive Kalaja, the citadel built on ancient Illyrian foundations along a rocky ridge above the town.
 Most buildings inside the fortress were built during the 14th Century and have been preserved as cultural monuments.
 The population of the fort was Christian; there were about 20 churches, mostly erected during the 13th Century.
-Over the years, most deteriorated and now only some remain.
-The largest church is the Cathedral of Shën Maria (Saint Mary), rebuilt during 1797 and the most representative monument of post-Byzantine architecture in Berat.
-It houses the Onufri National Museum in honour of Onufri, the famous 16th Century Albanian painter and houses an extensive collection of his beautiful frescoes.
-The 13th-century Church of Saint Mary of Vllaherna, perched high on the side of a hill in the fortress has 16th-century mural paintings by Nikolla, Onufri’s son.
+Over the years, most deteriorated, and now only some remain.
+The largest church is the Cathedral of Shën Maria (Saint Mary), rebuilt in 1797 and the most representative monument of post-Byzantine architecture in Berat.
+It houses the Onufri National Museum in honour of Onufri, the famous 16th Century Albanian painter, and houses an extensive collection of his beautiful frescoes.
+The 13th-century Church of Saint Mary of Vllaherna, perched high on the side of a hill in the fortress, has 16th-century mural paintings by Nikolla, Onufri’s son.
 The citadel has only one mosque, the Xhamia e kuqe (Red Mosque), built in the latter half of the 15th Century for the use of the Turkish garrison.
 Only a few ruins and the base of the minaret survives.